aleen42/PersonalWiki/post/face_morph/face_morph.md

 It shows that points 38, 40 and 37 form a triangle and so on.
 The triangulation is shown on the two images below.

 ![](./3.jpg)

+Notice the triangles in the two images capture approximately similar regions.
+We had started with point correspondences and now, because of triangulation, we have triangle ( or region ) correspondences.

+#### 3. Warping images and alpha blending